flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 =================
 These are free-form key-value pairs used when filling the templates that the admin feeds into the cluster manager; the process that syncs Kubernetes resources.

-The keys represent templatized variables in `cluster resource template YAML <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L737,L760>`__ and the values are what you want to see filled in.
+The keys represent templatized variables in `cluster resource template <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L737,L760>`__ and the values are what you want to see filled in.

 In the absence of custom override values, you can use ``templateData`` from the `FlyteAdmin config <https://github.com/flyteorg/flyte/blob/1e3d515550cb338c2edb3919d79c6fa1f0da5a19/charts/flyte-core/values.yaml#L719,L734>`__ as a default.
 Flyte specifies these defaults by domain and applies them to every project-domain namespace combination.